Edamame: Name

 In Japanese, the name edamame is commonly used to refer to the dish.
 It literally means "stem beans" (枝 eda = "branch" or "stem" + 豆 mame = "bean"), because the beans were often sold while still attached to the stem.

 In Chinese, maodou is used commonly to refer to the dish, which literally means "fur peas" (毛 máo = "fur" + 豆 dòu = "bean").

+In Filipino, specifically the Tagalog language, utaw is commonly used to refer to the ingredient, the side dish, and the merienda or afternoon snack.
+The term is also a back slang word derived from the word tawo, meaning man, which can refer to both the a human or a spirit of the land.
+Hundreds of distinct languages in the Philippines have distinct terms referring to edemame as well.
+In the Ilocano language, it is called kuttaw.

 History

 Soybeans were first cultivated in China some 7000 years ago, while the earliest documented reference to the term "edamame" dates from the year 1275, when the Japanese monk Nichiren wrote a note thanking a parishioner for the gift of "edamame" he had left at the temple.

-In 1406, during the Ming dynasty in China, the leaves of the soybeans were eaten and during outbreaks of famine; it was recommended that citizens eat the beans whole or use them ground up and added to flour.
+In 1406, during the Ming dynasty in China, the leaves of the soybeans were eaten and during outbreaks of famine, it was recommended that citizens eat the beans whole or use them ground up and added to flour.
 Centuries later, in China, in 1620, they are referred to again, but as maodou, which translates to the term "hairy bean".
 Edamame appeared in haikai verse in Japanese in the Edo period (1603–1868), with one example as early as 1638.

 They were first recognized in the United States in 1855, when a farmer commented on the difficulties he had shelling them after harvest.
 In March 1923, the immature soybean is first referred to in text in the United States in the book "The Soybean" by C. V. Piper and Joseph W. Morse.
 In this book, they are first pictured and shown as being eaten out of open shell pods.
 The first nutritional facts about them are published and some recipes are included, as they were a new type of vegetable to the public.
 The earliest recorded usage in English of the word edamame is in 1951 in the journal Folklore Studies.
+In 1970, U.S.-based distributor and importer Mutual Trading Company became the first company in the world to commercially distribute frozen edamame in the United States.

 Writing in The New York Times in 1999, food writer Florence Fabricant reported that frozen edamame beans were starting to be sold in supermarkets and speciality food retailers in New York and New Jersey.
 Edamame appeared as a new term in the Oxford English Dictionary in 2003 and in the Merriam-Webster dictionary in 2008.

 In 2008, the first soybeans grown in Europe were sold in grocery stores as edamame and eaten as an alternative source of protein.